 I'll illustrate this with a hypothetical, but possible, scenario:

-But, what if a mutation such as I mentioned above were to change an enzyme in such a way that made this possible?
-What if this small change in information, in the context of all this man-made vulcanized rubber, gave a bacterium a new source of energy?
+But, what if a mutation like the one I mentioned above were to change an enzyme in such a way that made this possible?
+What if this small change in information, in the context of all this man-made vulcanized rubber, gave a bacterium or a fungus a new source of energy?

 What an advantage that would give it compared to forms carrying the non-mutated gene!

 But what if this mutation had arisen, say, 500 years ago?
-It would, of course, have been completely meaningless and would have conveyed no advantage whatsoever until recently.
+It would, of course, have been completely meaningless and would have conveyed no advantage whatsoever.
 A mutation only has meaning in the context of the environment in which it arises.
 Out of that context it has no meaning at all.

-It is the MEANING of the information which changes and THAT depends on the environment.
+It is the meaning of the information which changes and that depends on the environment.
+Environmental change drives evolution by giving meaning to the information in the genetic code.
+New meaning arises because new environments arise.

 Another interesting point you made, is that meaning occurs only in context.